Updated A.Y. 2022-2023

 15) Recent developments of macroeconomic theory and policy

-The central learning resources to prepare the final exam are given by the Lecture Notes and the Problem Sets available in the section "Teaching material".
+The central learning resources to prepare the final exam are given by the on class lectures, available in the Teams platform, accompanied by the Lecture Notes and the Problem Sets, available in the section "Teaching material".

 Standard Macroeconomics books employing analytical frameworks that are comparable to those adopted in our course are: